 Responsibility training, both by the parent and school, allows the child to be the responsible messenger of this information.
 The bulletin contains important meetings, events, policy, and unexpected changes in the schedule.
-Please keep these weekly bulletins accessible for easy reference.
-Likewise, keep a copy of this handbook in a place.
-With known this combined information, there should be no reason for missing deadlines or making unnecessary school telephone calls.
-However, if in doubt, school check the website www.stpatrickssd.com.
-Here vou will find useful regularly updated information.
+Please keep these bulletins accessible for easy reference.
+Likewise, keep a copy of this handbook in a known place.
+With this combined information, there should be no reason for missing deadlines or making unnecessary school telephone calls.
+However, if in doubt, check the school website www.stpatrickssd.com.
+Here you will find useful regularly updated information.